kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 ---
 **Description**

-Update Kyma Istio module to use new Istio version.
+Update the Kyma Istio module to use new Istio version.
 Update Istio version and used dependencies, adjust tests and documentation if needed.
-Upgrade needs to be with zero downtime for production settings.
+The upgrade needs to have zero downtime for production settings.

 ACs:
-- [ ] Review Istio RNs
+- [ ] Review Istio RNs.
-- [ ] Istio bumped on main and latest release branch
+- [ ] Istio bumped on the `main` and latest release branch.
-- [ ] Prepare Kyma Istio RNs based on Istio RNs
+- [ ] Prepare Kyma runtime Istio RNs based on open-source Istio RNs.
-- [ ] Istio installs and upgrades to new version
+- [ ] Istio installs and upgrades to new version.
 - [ ] Istio module upgrades with zero downtime - https://github.com/kyma-project/istio/issues/429
-- [ ] Tests and documentation updated if needed
+- [ ] Tests and documentation updated if needed.
-- [ ] Verify that sidecars are in sync with control-plane
+- [ ] Verify that sidecars are in sync with Control Plane.

 **DoD:**
 - [ ] Provide documentation.